-Saab automobile in normal use.
-Additional

-maintenance is recommended for specific

-components when the car is operated under certain severe conditions.
-Proper mainteservice manuals and parts and technical service bulletins from Saab and are able, through their franchise agreement, to attend
+The Maintenance Schedule prescribes a service program to the purchaser/operator of a Saab that is reasonable and necessary to ensure the proper emission control systems function, safety and reliability of the Saab automobile in normal use.
+Additional maintenance is recommended for specific components when the car is operated under certain severe conditions.
+Proper maintenance is always good advice!

 Authorized Saab dealers are equipped and trained to meet your Saab's service needs.

-They regularly receive up-to-date Saab

-Saab service schools, obtain Saab special
+They regularly receive up-to-date Saab service manuals and parts and technical service bulletins from Saab and are able, through their franchise agreement, to attend Saab service schools, obtain Saab special tools and technical assistance and purchase original equipment service and replacement parts.

-Today's complex automobiles should only

-service professionals.
-A Saab dealer is your
+Today's complex automobiles should only be entrusted to the most knowledgeable service professionals.
+A Saab dealer is your best choice.